 The cremation is completed, and the cremation ashes are made available for the family or can be mailed by USPS Priority mail.
 All arrangements can be made without the next of kin needing to visit a funeral home, and over 40% of funeral homes offer online arrangements on their websites today.

-A family may decide to arrange their own Memorial Service once they have the cremation ashes returned.
-This minimal and economic disposition service by a funeral home helps to save on funeral costs and also enables the family to have more control over when and where to memorialize the deceased.
+A family may arrange their own Memorial Service once the cremation ashes are returned.
+This minimal and economic disposition service by a funeral home helps to save on funeral costs.
+Also, it gives the family more control over when and where to memorialize the deceased.

 Can I expect any additional charges to a basic direct cremation package?